Mathemodica/ModelicaPowerSystemBook/README.md

 ## Sponsorship

-#### Get the actual release
+#### Get a permanent access to the actual release towards version 1.0

 by sponsoring this project.

-- Buy the actual version [here](https://gum.co/mathemodica-powsys-sponsorship) (Periodic payment but you can cancel the payment at any time)
+- Get access to the actual and future versions towards Edition 1.0 [here](https://gum.co/mathemodica-powsys-sponsorship) (Periodic payment but you can cancel the payment at any time)

 #### How to sponsor the maintenance and progress of this book?